vicdem989/Module7-Greedy/README.md

 - Implement LARGE and XL_LARGE game modes.
 - HUD update: Show time in mm:ss (minutes and secods) of play.
 - HUD update: Show the percentage of max score achived
-- If the player presses "r", restart the level.
+# DONE - If the player presses "r", restart the level.
-- If the player presses "q", exit to menu.
+# DONE - If the player presses "q", exit to menu.

 ### Challenge Requirements (Higher Grades):